kholland4/mc4/README.md

 so if you want to override an option from the config file, put your override *after* the config file.

-By default, the server will run on port `8080` and store data to a SQLite database in `test_map.sqlite`.
+By default, the server will run on port `8080` and store data to an SQLite database in `test_map.sqlite`.

     $ ./mc4-server